ryman1/keeweb-wiki/FAQ.md

 A: There's no malware inside.
 The code is not signed because it costs money (this is not one-time fee), and for now I'm not going to pay yearly for a free app.

 Q: Does it have any protection from trojans or key loggers?
 A: No. As any password manager.
 No app can have protection against other software running with superuser privileges (which is typical for malware).
-Don't believe in BS and don't use password managers if you typically clean out trojans from your computer.
+Don't believe in BS and don't use password managers if it's common for you to clean out trojans from your computer during an antivirus check.

 Q: What if your github account got hacked?
 A: If you're afraid of that, you can use desktop version, or fork to your account, or deploy to your server.
 Just to note, the same applies to every password manager app: what if download website or developer's machine is hacked?